xx00a/Group6/uml/use_case_produce_languages_report.md

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-As an Administrator, I want to determine all the languages being spoken in a country, the percentage of world population and prepare a report for further business analysis required by WHO.
+As an Administrator, I want to determine all the languages being spoken in a country, the percentage of world population and prepare a report for further business analysis required by WHO(World Health Organization).

 ### Scope
 All countries in the database